catseye/ALPACA/doc/ALPACA.markdown

     state Space colour:"black";
     state Thing image: "http://example.com/thing.gif".

-Representation declarations generally specify a visual representation, however, to drive home that this is not necessarily the case, the verbiage "visual" and "appearance" has been avoided in this specification.
+Representation declarations generally specify a visual representation.
+However, to drive home that this is not necessarily the case, the verbiage "visual" and "appearance" has been avoided in this specification.

 #### Class Memberships ####